There's a lot that goes into an effective video. So how do you ensure that viewers are likely to even click play on your masterpiece?

 - You must belong to a role with the Edit Players permission enabled

 Choose thumbnails to split test

 - From the Vidyard dashboard, select Content > Players

 - Hover your cursor over a player and click Thumbnail

-Vidyard will display a selection of pre-generated stills from your player.
-You can also upload a custom thumbnails or create new thumbnails from the videos included in your player.
-These will subsequently appear under Uploaded Thumbnails as additional images.
+- You can also upload custom thumbnails or create a new thumbnail from the videos included in your player

 - Click Save Changes when finished.